danielmntr/ghost-theme/README.md

 ## Setup

+After uploading the theme, go to Settings > Labs and select the Beta Feature 'Public API'.

 To enable [Disqus](https://disqus.com/) comments go to your blogs code injection settings and add the following to your blog header:

 ```